 Our family trips are just that – for the whole family.
 That means you don’t have to leave aunties, uncles and grandparents at home.
 As long as there is at least one child under the age of 18 travelling with you, you’re a family group.
 Older families should check out our regular Intrepid adventures.

 Most of our trips have a minimum age of either 5 or 11 years old.
 Trips with a minimum age of 5 are suitable for all ages, and we can even tell you in advance the age of kids already booked on that departure.
 Most of our travellers are between the ages of 8 and 18 years old.

 Our teenage trips have a minimum age of 11 and offer more active and challenging itineraries designed especially for older children.
-If you have younger we will look at allowing them onto these trips on a casebycase basis, depending on the activities on the trip and their ages.
+If you also have younger children, we will look at allowing them onto these trips on a case-by-case basis, depending on the activities on the trip and their ages.

 For more information, contact one of our travel experts or your travel agent.

 Grassroots travel means that we try to do everything the local way, and that means eating at local restaurants.
 The food is always freshly made and delicious, and there is generally a great variety on offer.